fygar256/Maneaters/README.md

 <> --- Raging Robot , which chases you step by step.

 () --- You , control and run away from the robots.

-             if you touch robots and rocks then you die.

-Key Control:
-7  8  9    7  8  9

-u  i  o    4  5  6

-j  k  l    1  2  3

-these keys move you to each direction. 'i' and '5' take no move.

-and 'q' key to quit.